 “Despite a rather widespread lack of definition regarding man's post-mortem fate, conceptions of afterlife differed greatly among Indian tribes of North America. [...]
 Most tribes held than humans possessed more than one soul (usually a 'free' soul and a 'life' or 'breath' soul), the former departing the body at death, perhaps lingering for some time near the corpse, before passing. [...]
 The soul might be required to pass a test before entering the land of the dead.
 A Shaman might act as the soul's guide. [...]
 Elaborate funeral rites were intended to effect the soul's smooth transition to the other world.”

 Even greater than the differences of opinion as to how to prepare for death, or about what the soul actually is (or how many of them we each have), are the disagreements as to what happens after death.
 The very concept of "heaven" and "hell" took quite a while to enter into popular stories.
 Many afterlives are described merely as a land of the dead - such as Hades.
 The concept of a generic "underworld", where all people go after death, is by far the most common experience of historical humankind.
-In the "The Encyclopedia of Religion" (1987)17 it says that "tales of heroic journeys to the underworld, often undertaken on behalf of the entire community, are extremely widespread among tribal peoples throughout the world"12.
+In the "The Encyclopedia of Religion" (1987)17 it says that "tales of heroic journeys to the underworld, often undertaken on behalf of the entire community, are extremely widespread among tribal peoples throughout the world"18.
 In Egyptian and pre-Vedic Indian culture there was no experience of variations in post-mortem abodes: there was just the afterlife18.
 Over time some cultures developed the idea of a "good" afterlife for select people who behaved in the correct way for that culture, such as Valhalla for fallen warriors.
 Moralists imagined that only the morally good get to "heaven" or "paradise", whilst the majority of mankind simply die forever.
 Some of the more bitter folk amongst us dreamt up hell to place those people who have been bad in life (click here for a description of hell in world religions).
 And aside from all of those conceptions of a final resting place for us all, a large number of Eastern religions have come to completely different conclusions about the migration of the self after death: Reincarnation is as prehistorical a belief as any other and also fused with moral thinking.
 It is true that these conceptions of the hereafter contradict each other in major ways and therefore large portions of mankind have held spiritual beliefs about our futures which simply are not true.

-In Siberia the shamans know that the dead enjoy lives in the underworld that are very much like the living: they hunt, they fish, and they chatter to relatives.
-After people's death, shamans must actually help a spirit get into the underworld, else they become lost spirits, causing problems for the living.13,14.
+In Siberia the Shamans know that the dead enjoy lives in the underworld that are very much like the living: they hunt, they fish, and they chatter to relatives.
+After people's death, Shamans must actually help a spirit get into the underworld, else they become lost spirits, causing problems for the living.19,20.
 Such a contrast to the deluge of Christian mystics with their heaven and hell - where spirits cannot be guided, and god sends spirits to the right place.
 At least one of those two groups of people is completely wrong about their culture's entire experience of the spiritworld and of the afterlife.

 “Multitudes who sleep in the dust of the earth will awake: some to everlasting life, others to shame and everlasting contempt.”

 Judaism has a much more ambiguous stance on the afterlife than Christianity and Islam.
-The Messiah, who will one day come to fulfil the promises made in the Old Testament by God, will usher in a time when the dead will awake from their sleep, to be judged by God17.
-But "references to the underworld in the Hebrew scriptures are vague and derive largely from beliefs common throughout the ancient Near East (especially Egypt and Babylonia)"12 and Judaism's afterlife is akin to "the underworld" of traditional and ancient cultures from around the world.
+The Messiah, who will one day come to fulfil the promises made in the Old Testament by God, will usher in a time when the dead will awake from their sleep, to be judged by God23.
+But "references to the underworld in the Hebrew scriptures are vague and derive largely from beliefs common throughout the ancient Near East (especially Egypt and Babylonia)"18 and Judaism's afterlife is akin to "the underworld" of traditional and ancient cultures from around the world.